x

 This planet's remaining bits of its classic and ancient ecosystems are going to be completely gone, completely transformed, within 20 years at the very latest.
 They are being stripped of life right now.
 Within 20 years there will not be one spot on the planet that has not been radically altered by the radical changes the weather and the seasons are undergoing.
 If you want to see the last remnants of the old natural world, you better see them now.

 As the last remnants of our ancient environments are dissappearing, so too is your chance to perceptively and physically engage and experience the same natural environment that our ancestors engaged throughout human history.
 You will not be able to walk their walk once the natural environment we shared is gone.
-If you don't want to see it, no big deal.

 The disappearing Skill Sets

-The lazer-like focus of our perceptive and physical skills on "social applications" have not just degraded the perceptive and physical skills we once used to engage nature.
+The lazer-like focus of our perceptive and physical skills on, "social applications," have not just degraded the perceptive and physical skills we once used to engage nature.
 Intellectually, our modern pre-occupation with playing video games, watching movies, being constantly connected to the internet and phone, and constant listening to an ipod are poor replacements for physical and natural engagement.

 These modern uses of our perceptive assest have dulled our senses.